dennis-kachila/Orion-Agent/README.md

 5. Run a simulation
 6. Show the results and model preview

+To continue working on the same task, you can use:

+> "@agent Continue: Now add a Gain block between Sine Wave and Scope"

 ## Response Format

 Orion Agent returns responses in a structured JSON format: